-Without the help and support of volunteers we would not be able to accomplish all we do.
+Without the help and support of volunteers, we would not be able to accomplish all we do.
 There are many different ways to get involved with the sanctuary.
 For more information on how to volunteer, contact the volunteer coordinator.

 Sanctuary Advisory Council

 Monitor National Marine Sanctuary established its Sanctuary Advisory Council in the fall of 2005.
 The council is a key mechanism for identifying and evaluating issues involving the sanctuary.
 Council members also serve as liaisons between constituents and/or communities and the sanctuary, thereby increasing stewardship of the sanctuary.
 All Sanctuary Advisory Council members are volunteers.

 In addition to managing the USS Monitor wreck site, Monitor National Marine Sanctuary works in partnership with The Mariners' Museum and Park to manage the collection of over 200 tons of priceless artifacts and associated documents and photographs.
 Volunteers can help organize and archive research material, preserve historical photographs and articles, and conserve maritime artifacts.
 To learn more about this volunteer opportunity, contact the volunteer coordinator.